February 2022 Options Now Available For Occidental Petroleum (OXY)

 Investors in Occidental Petroleum Corp (Symbol: OXY) saw new options begin trading today, for the February 2022 expiration.
 At Stock Options Channel, our YieldBoost formula has looked up and down the OXY options chain for the new February 2022 contracts and identified one put and one call contract of particular interest.

-The put contract at the $28.00 strike price has a current bid of $1.25.
-If an investor was to sell-to-open that put contract, they are committing to purchase the stock at $28.00, but will also collect the premium, putting the cost basis of the shares at $26.75 (before broker commissions).
-To an investor already interested in purchasing shares of OXY, that could represent an attractive alternative to paying $29.18/share today.
+The put contract at the $28.00 strike price has a current bid of $1.12.
+If an investor was to sell-to-open that put contract, they are committing to purchase the stock at $28.00, but will also collect the premium, putting the cost basis of the shares at $26.88 (before broker commissions).
+To an investor already interested in purchasing shares of OXY, that could represent an attractive alternative to paying $29.34/share today.

 Below is a chart showing the trailing twelve month trading history for Occidental Petroleum Corp, and highlighting in green where the $28.00 strike is located relative to that history: